 |Born||May 30, 1980|

 Steven Gerrard was one of the world's finest midfielders during his playing days.
-He won plenty of trophies, but the common view is he could/should have taken more before moving into management.
+He won plenty of trophies, but the common view is he should have collected more before moving into management.

 Steven Gerrard is an English football manager and former player.
-Currently, he is the manager of Rangers FC.
+Currently, he is the manager of Aston Villa in the Premier League.

 He is most famous for his contribution to Liverpool FC and the England national team as a midfielder.
 Towards the end of his playing career, Gerrard also played for Los Angeles Galaxy in Major League Soccer.